Cuda-Chen/cuda-chen.github.io/_posts/2024-02-27-optimize-mm-crc32-u8-conversion-in-sse2neon.md

 The look-up table just needs to hold every 16th entry of the one-byte tabular method, thus 16 entries with only 64B space!
-As we are implementing `_mm_crc32_u8`, an additional table look-up will be an afforable compromise.
+Though this introduces an additional comparision thus cannot utilize the benefit of out-of-order execution in modern CPU, I think it will be a acceptable compromise as the entire pre-computed values can be fit into one cacheline.

 ### using Arm Cryptography Extension